-22. The [Biology] Panel provides the following amplifications on the criteria of assessing research outputs - originality: [will be understood as the extent to which the output • makes an important and innovative contribution to understanding and knowledge in the field.
-Research outputs that demonstrate originality may do one or more of the following: produce and interpret new empirical findings or new material; propose new paradigm shift; engage with new and/or complex problems; develop innovative research methods, methodologies and analytical techniques; show imaginative and creative scope; provide new arguments and/or new forms of expression, formal innovations, interpretations and/or insights; collect and engage with novel types of data; and/or advance theory or the analysis of doctrine, policy or practice, and new forms of expression.]

-- significance: [will be understood as the extent to which the work has influenced, or has the capacity to influence, knowledge and scholarly thought, or the development and understanding of policy and/or practice.] - rigour: [will be understood as the extent to which the work demonstrates intellectual coherence and integrity, and adopts robust and appropriate concepts, analyses, sources, theories and/or methodologies.]
+- 20. Panel members will use their professional judgement with reference to international standards in assessing research outputs. - 21.
+In assessing outputs, the Panel will look for evidence of originality, significance and rigour, and will grade each output into one of the five categories of quality level as set out in paragraph 19 of the General Panel Guidelines.
+The generic description of the quality levels as set out in paragraph 20 of the General Panel Guidelines will be applied in the Panel's assessment. - 22.
+The Biology Panel provides the following amplifications on the criteria of assessing research outputs - originality: will be understood as the extent to which the output makes an important and innovative contribution to understanding and knowledge in the field.
+Research outputs that demonstrate originality may do one or more of the following: produce and interpret new empirical findings or new material; propose new paradigm shift; engage with new and/or complex problems; develop innovative research methods, methodologies and analytical techniques; collect and engage with novel types of data; and/or advance theory or the analysis of policy practice or standards. - significance: will be understood as the extent to which the work has influenced, or has the capacity to influence, knowledge and scholarly thought, or the development and understanding of policy and/or practice.

-23. In addition, the Panel provides the following advice on their understanding of the quality definitions adopted for assessing research outputs -

-[The Panel will take into consideration the following characteristics in particular -

-- scientific rigour and excellence with regard to the design, research method, execution and analysis of the work. - whether or not the output has been subject to peer-review. - significant addition to knowledge and to the conceptual framework of the field. - potential and actual significance of the research both within and beyond the field concerned. - the scale, challenge and logistical difficulty posed by the research. - the logical coherence of argument. - contribution to theory-building. - significance of work to advance knowledge, skills, understanding and scholarship in theory, practice, education, management and/or policy. - Significance for professional development in veterinary science. - •••]
+- rigour: will be understood as the extent to which the work demonstrates intellectual coherence and integrity, and adopts robust, precise and appropriate concepts, analyses, sources, theories and/or methodologies. - 23.
+In addition, the Panel provides the following advice on their understanding of the quality definitions adopted for assessing research outputs.
+The Panel will take into consideration the following characteristics, in particular - Scientific rigour and excellence with regard to the design, research method, execution and analysis of the work. - Whether or not the output has been subject to peer-review. - Significant addition to knowledge and to the conceptual framework of the field. - Potential and actual significance of the research both within and beyond the field concerned. - The scale, challenge and logistical difficulty posed by the research. - The logical coherence of argument. - Contribution to theory-building. - Significance of work to advance knowledge, skills, understanding and scholarship in theory, practice, education, management and/or policy. - Significance for professional development in veterinary science.